GoogleChrome/developer.chrome.com/site/en/blog/wordpress-playground/index.md

 You can control the entire WordPress site, including the filesystem and PHP, using the full API available via the [@wp-playground/client](https://www.npmjs.com/package/@wp-playground/client) npm package.
-The following example shows to use it–check [the interactive tutorial](https://adamadam.blog/2023/04/12/interactive-intro-to-wordpress-playground-public-api/) for even more examples:
+The following example shows to use it—check [the interactive tutorial](https://adamadam.blog/2023/04/12/interactive-intro-to-wordpress-playground-public-api/) for even more examples: